 I faced daily challenges of doing the work to heal.
-I struggled with isolation, discomfort and sustaining intense focus needed to heal optimally.
+I struggled with isolation, discomfort, and sustaining the intense focus needed to heal optimally.

 Recovery and healing demand time and toil.
 Sometimes, the amount of each is out of our control, despite our best actions or desires.
 At other times, we can impact our healing in profound ways through diligent effort.
 Over and over, I painfully learned that lesson and each time became more resilient.

 So, I entered a different realm of society — being unwell and being cared for.
 I thank my family, especially my spouse and mother, for the years they dedicated to being my caregivers.

 Despite that, I went, and the hardest part was taking my first step.
 When I did that, I left behind what had been, stepping over a threshold into what is possible.
 Knowing I might fail; but also knowing even if I failed, I had already won.
 I was walking a path of healing.
 And a path of soul.

 I almost quit many times; but somehow, I found the resolve to tread onward.
 It felt like an act of devotion honoring where I had been and where I was headed.
-The experience created a deep confidence and connection while bolstering my physical capacity.
+The experience created deep confidence and connection while bolstering my physical capacity.

-Even though I viewed myself healed as 2018 came to a close, in 2019, I began the work of becoming healthy and well at a basic level.
+Even though I viewed myself functionally healed, I began the work of becoming healthy and well at a basic level.
 I also had a new normal to adjust to.
-I did and still do therapeutic work and self-care.
-I have follow-up and check-in appointments through 2021.
-In addition, several therapeutic focused mini procedures through 2020.
+Moving away from this is a process.
 Instead of it being my life, I now fit them into my life.
-Moving away from this is a process.

 Yet, here I am.
 Inspired and committed.
-I am reconnecting with family and friends, discovering how different the world is after 4+ years, renewing my professional path and regaining physical capacity.
+I am reconnecting with family and friends, discovering how different the world is after that many years of being more isolated.
+My main priorities are regaining wellness and physical capacity while renewing my professional path and fitting it into my overall life.

 Sometimes I find myself impatient and overwhelmed.
 I pause.
 I remind myself that I am guided by vision and not by circumstance.
-I remind myself that I can do this, I have the time I need and capacity to begin anew.
+Aslo, I remind myself that I can do this, I have the time I need and the capacity to begin anew.

-I used creative work through art and writing as a restorative healing as well as to support my love of creating.
+I used creative work through art and writing as restorative healing as well as to support my love of creating.
 As I recovered, writing helped me explore my underworld, sink into it, embrace the flames, and rise.

 Books by Heather Lee Farrell